-Cherry Crumb Pie is simply the best homemade cherry pie recipe ever!
-Fresh cherries are combined with a sweet creamy custard and then baked with a buttery crumble topping for a cherry pie no one can resist.
+This recipe for Cherry Crumb Pie is simply the best homemade cherry pie recipe ever!
+Fresh cherries are combined with a sweet creamy custard and then baked with a buttery crumble topping creating a cherry pie no one can resist.

 Notes on Ingredients & Equipment

 - Cherries--For this recipe be sure to use sweet cherries, not tart, sour cherries.
-Fresh cherries are best, but frozen sweet cherries can be used.
+For the sweetest pie, use sweet cherries.
+There are several varieties of sweet cherries, the most common being Bing or Rainer.
+Any variety of sweet cherries work for this recipe but avoid sour cherries, such as Montgomery.
+Fresh cherries are best, but frozen, unthawed sweet cherries can be used.

 - Sour Cream--The sour cream creates a creamy, tangy filling that balances out the sweetness of the pie.
 Feel free to use plain Greek yogurt for a lighter filling.